Roche/foxops/docs/source/installation.md

   * `FOXOPS_HOSTER_TYPE` - Set to `gitlab` for a production deployment
   * `FOXOPS_HOSTER_GITLAB_ADDRESS` - Set to the address of your GitLab instance (e.g. `https://gitlab.com`) (if hoster type is set to `gitlab`)
   * `FOXOPS_HOSTER_GITLAB_TOKEN` - Set to a GitLab access token that has access to all repositories (incarnations & templates) that foxops should manage (if hoster type is set to `gitlab`)
+    * The Gitlab token must have the `api` scope to be able to perform all required actions (pushing/pulling repos, creating merge requests).
+    * Be aware that foxops pushes all changes using this token (and therefore, might also trigger pipelines with this token).
+As Gitlab pipelines inherit the permissions from the user (in this case, the token) creating a change, make sure this token has sufficient access.
+  * `FOXOPS_LOG_LEVEL` - Set to `DEBUG` to enable debug logging (optional, default is `INFO`)

 #### Kubernetes Example